cultuurnet/Cdb/README.md

 PSR-0 compliant autoloader.
 If you are using Composer, you can simply include the autoloader Composer generated.

-When using Drupal, there is a very simple way to use the autoloader of Composer.
+When using Drupal, there is a very simple way to use the autoloader of Composer:

+- place in your Drupal root dir a file with the name composer.json and the json content
+- run ``composer install``
-Just include it in the settings.php file of your site (after you copied the composer.json file to the root dir of your Drupal install and ran the ``composer install`` command):
+- include this in the settings.php file of your site:

 ```php
 require 'vendor/autoload.php';